Freedom Lane: Constitutional Boulevard

 “That’s a shame,” Harold said with a huff.

 “You think she could beat me?”
-Lee said, looking up with a look of betrayal on his face.
+Lee asked, looking up with a look of betrayal on his face.

-“No,” Harold said, smiling widely.
-“A shame if they don’t cart her off in ambulance because of the shock of her loss.”
+“No,” Harold replied, smiling.
+“It’ll be a shame if they don’t cart her off in ambulance because of the shock of her loss.”

 Harold started laughing, and Lee joined in.
 It was a lovely morning on Constitutional Boulevard.
 Then again, it usually is.